 The 3D printing first layer ripples are usually related to factors such as bed adhesion, nozzle height, print speed, and temperature settings.
-If you can't determine the exact cause of 3D print first layer bubbling, you can refer to the following content for troubleshooting and adjustments.
+Understanding these exact causes of 3D print first layer bubbling is the first step toward achieving smoother prints.

-• 3D Printing Speed:Slower speeds are typically considered to yield more flawless prints.
-This is because a slow and steady pace allows the filament to adhere firmly to the print bed.
+- High 3D Printing Speed:High speeds can disrupt material deposition, leading to uneven layers.
+In contrast, slower speeds are typically considered to yield more flawless prints because a slow and steady pace allows the filament to adhere firmly to the print bed.

 The primary concern is to ensure the 3D printing bed is level.
 If you encounter issues with ripples, it's essential to halt the printing process and use a leveling program, machine, or manual adjustment to ensure that the nozzle can uniformly extrude filament.
 Also, it's important to keep the print bed clean to prevent ripple issues caused by foreign particles.